 There are identified actions aimed at stimulating the housing market and preventing homelessness.

-The draft Homelessness Strategy section called 'Strategic Priorities' details the strategic objectives and each objective then sets out:
+The Homelessness Strategy section called 'Strategic Priorities' details the strategic context and each Priority then sets out:

 - 1. The issue

 - 2. The Cheshire East position

 - 3. Current activity, and

 - 4. Future intentions